capcom6/android-sms-gateway-ts/README.md

 ## Installation

-To install the SMS Gateway API Client, run this command in your terminal:
+To install the SMS Gateway for Android API Client, run this command in your terminal:

 ```bash
 npm install android-sms-gateway